 In the landlocked regions of Laos and Northeastern Thailand (known colloquially as Isaan), the famed beaches of Thailand are a considerable distance away.

 The Sida Beach (Haad SIda หาดสีดา in Thai) is a unique inland beach located where the Mekong River makes an epic turn southward toward Cambodia and Vietnam.
-The sandy area is used by locals for swimming and as a local watering hole for water buffalos.
+The sandy area is used by locals for swimming and as a local watering hole for water buffaloes.

 I’d been curious what might be hidden away at that far corner for some time, So, if you share that curiosity, read along and learn what you need to see this quiet, hidden beach in this remote area of Thailand.